Unified reporting across GI practices for a PE-backed MSO

 Client Context

 This was a management services organization backed by private equity that had acquired multiple gastroenterology practices across different markets.
-Each acquired practice came in with its own systems, its own patient records, its own payer contracts, and its own operational processes.
+Each acquired practice came in with its own systems, its own payer contracts, and its own operational processes.

 The PE ownership needed three things: unified operational reporting across all practices, reliable revenue cycle visibility, and regulatory reporting (MIPS) managed at the organizational level.
 None of it existed in a single place.